 Do we need psycho-educational assessment?

 After you’ve talked with the teacher, hired the tutor, and your child is still struggling at school it might be time to consider a psycho-educational assessment.
-You may choose to have one done or your child’s school may suggest an assessment.
+You may choose to have one done by a child psychologist or your child’s school may suggest an assessment.